swatib-gl/HomeAssignment/README.md

 3) Added Drivers in project
 4) Maintained seperate properties files under main folder
 5) tiletitleandduration.out is the file to get the list of tile title and tile duration

-Note: Used mouse pointer in script (once started execution don't disturb mouse position)
+6)Note: Used mouse pointer in script (once started execution don't disturb mouse position)